ivan94/discord-command-api/README.md

     //An error is thrown if the passed arguments don't meet the command signature }
 ```

+## Documentation

+The documentation can be found [here](https://ivan94.github.io/discord-command-api/).

 ## Contributing
 You are welcome to for the repo and send pull requests with any bug fixes or features you like, but please make sure to: